 Reflecting these drastic changes, disclosure, which connects business entities and investors, has become increasingly important.
 In November 2021, the International Financial Reporting Standards Foundation announced a plan to formulate disclosure standards for sustainability-related financial information.
 Alongside this move, the EU, the U.S., and Japan also have pushed forward with sustainability information disclosure within the corporate disclosure framework at an unprecedented pace.
 Human capital disclosure, in addition to climate change disclosure, is one of the key issues and is being considered in the policy development process in Japan.
-Achieving effective and efficient disclosure of sustainability information was traditionally considered as non-financial information, but recently has been fundamentally repositioned as information that affects corporate value.
+Achieving effective and efficient disclosure of sustainability information is essential to ensuring sustainable value creation by companies.
+Sustainability information was traditionally considered as non-financial information, but recently has been fundamentally repositioned as information that affects corporate value.
 This implies that the perception of sustainability information has changed dramatically.